rollykapoor/rollykapoor.github.io/_pages/about.md

 I am a PhD Candidate at the Department of Economics, University of California, Santa Cruz.
 My primary fields of interest are Development Economics and Labor, with focus on gender and commuting.

-My job market paper studies the role of womnen's reliance on companions and group travel on their job search outcomes in India.

-**I am on the Economics job market starting Fall 2024 and I am available for interviews**
+**I am on the Economics job market starting Fall 2024 and I am available for interviews.**

 References: \\